-Contribution margin consists of gross profit less selling expenses.
+Contribution margin is a non-GAAP measure and consists of gross profit less selling expenses.
 Selling expenses consist primarily of salaries, other employee-related costs, travel and entertainment expenses, facility-related costs for sales and service offices, bad debt expenses, third-party commissions and expenditures for marketing efforts, including the costs of collateral materials, conventions and trade shows, product demonstrations, customer relationship management systems, and supplies.

 Contribution margin is impacted by the previously discussed sales and gross margin for each business unit.
-Each business unit's contribution margin was impacted by a decrease in personnel related expenses offset by severance costs for reductions in force, as well as reductions in travel and entertainment, marketing, and convention related expenses as a result of the economic downturn caused by the COVID-19 pandemic.
-This was partially offset by a bad debt recovery in the International business unit from the prior year.
+Each business unit's contribution margin was impacted by a decrease in personnel related expenses, continued reductions in travel and entertainment, marketing, and convention related expenses due to limited ability to travel or delayed conventions, which was partly offset by a \$1.3 million increase in bad debt expenses.
+We have lowered overall staffing and furloughed employees to achieve lower operating costs to align with the uncertainties created by the COVID-19 pandemic.